pritamde090920/cs6910_assignment3/README.md

 ## Setting up the platform and environment
 - ### Local machine
-  If you are running the code on a local machine, then you need to have ython installed in the machine and pip command added in the environemnt variables.
+  If you are running the code on a local machine, then you need to have python installed in the machine and pip command added in the environemnt variables.
   You can execute the following command to setup the environment and install all the required packages
   ```
   pip install -r requirements.txt